benbalter/is-pennsylvania-avenue-closed/README.md

 There's a link at the bottom of the page to quickly change the status.
 It only takes a moment.

-## If I am already at Pennyslvania Avenue, why should I update the website's status?
+## If I am already at Pennyslvania Avenue, why should I update the site's status?

 Karma!
 Your updating the website helps keep it fresh and useful for other people.
 The more of us that ensure that this site stays accurate and up to date, the more useful the resource will be for all of us.

-## Why does the website ask to see my location?
+## Why does the site ask to see my location?

 The simplest way to ensure quality status updates is to geo-locate anyone trying to update the website and make sure that they are within about 3 blocks of the White House.
 You'll only need to do this once.